-- Failure to adhere to College policies and procedures as outlined in the College Catalog. - Willful destruction of College or student property. - Theft of student or College property. - Improper or illegal conduct such as hazing and/or sexual harassment. - Use, possession and/or distribution of alcoholic beverages or illegal drugs. - Cheating or plagiarism. - Use of abusive language, including verbalization or gestures of an obscene nature. - Threatening or causing physical harm to students, faculty, staff, or others on campus while students are engaged in off-site learning experiences.
+- Failure to adhere to College policies and procedures as outlined in the College Catalog. - Improper or illegal conduct such as hazing and/or sexual harassment. - Cheating or plagiarism. - Use of abusive language, including verbalization or gestures of an obscene nature. - Bullying is not allowed in the Cesar Vallejo College community.